 The point of The Stepford Wives is not that there's something wrong with a clean house and a devoted mother; the point is that many men have a hard time with strong, independent, successful women.
-The book was written during a time when women were starting to come into their own, and starting to explore their potential ? and there was a lot of pushback from men who wanted to maintain the status quo.
+The book was written during a time when women were starting to come into their own, starting to explore their potential.
+There was a lot of pushback from men who wanted to maintain the status quo.

 As I read a recent article from The Atlantic, it occurred to me that not much has changed in the more than 40 years since The Stepford Wives was written.
 It still appears that many men resent being married to successful women.

 What Happens in Marriages when Women Earn More?